CryptoKeySafe CK bracket markCRYPTOKEYSAFE

 • Read what you're signing before clicking Confirm - specifically check the 'to' address

-• Never sign permit/approval requests for contracts you didn't navigate to intentionally
+• Never sign permit/approval requests on a site you didn't deliberately open

 • Keep less than you'd be comfortable losing in any browser wallet